shopware/shopware/src/Docs/Resources/current/50-how-to/610-setup-mail-templates-and-mail-configuration.md

 ## Overview

 Shopware 6 sends different emails on different purposes.
 E.g for the registration of a customer or as an order confirmation.
-To prevent your system from accidently sending mails while it is not live, no mail template is assigned to a sales channel by default.
+To prevent your system from accidentally sending mails while it is not live, no mail template is assigned to a sales channel by default.

 ## Setup